 Is transportation provided for students?

-No, transportation is provided only if students are coming from the school district in which the school is located and request it.
+No, transportation is provided only if students who reside in the school district in which the school is located and request it.
 Most charter schools help maintain a student directory of contact information so that parents can work out car pooling arrangements among themselves.
 Quite a few families do carpool.

 Special Education and Charter Schools

 Charter school reauthorization (or denial)